jwieder/S3-Filer-Mailer/README.md

 * Implement error-handling.
 * Accept regex pattern identification for file notifications in addition to or as an alternative to file dates.
 * Support for multiple email addresses.
+* Local indexing to relieve charges associated with S3 bucket file listing requests (see below)

+### Note about AWS charges
+In what is either an over-sight or an incredibly shrewd form of penny-pinching, AWS both charges for file listing requests on S3 buckets thta contain over 1,000 files *and* has not implemented basic functionality to filter such file listings by date, size or other properties.
+While this script can help with limiting charges associated with SNS, this script can result in charges for S3 file listings if configured to track directories containing over 1,000 files.
+I have some ideas about how to limit these charges by introducing a local index, but introducing such functionality without integration into the application(s) creating the files in a users S3 bucket is problematic, to say the least.